 As a result, colleges and universities are creating new program offerings at record rates as schools scramble to launch courses that today’s prospective students want.

 Unfortunately, many of these courses are created with a “built it and they shall come” mentality, and often give little thought as to what marketing resources will be required to effectively launch these new programs.

 So, with the overworked and often under recognized marketing manager in mind, whose responsibility it is to put “bums in seats” for these new programs, here’s a digital marketing checklist to help make your new program launch successful.

-You may say this, but you may not have not broken it down to a level of detail that you can use to effectively develop your messaging and refine your marketing.
-Check out this previous post on developing personas for more details.
+You may say this, but you may not have not broken it down to a level of detail that you can use to effectively develop your messaging and refine your digital marketing for schools.

-Depending on the nature of your program, your institutions web strategy and your resources, you may be dealing with anywhere from a couple of pages up to a microsite or a new subdomain.
+Depending on the nature of your program, and your institution’s web strategy and your resources, you may be dealing with anywhere from a couple of pages up to a microsite or a new subdomain.

 - use clear, informative content, telling your story